MicrosoftDocs/dynamics365smb-docs/business-central/ui-enter-data.md

 You have perhaps have already seen this in action because system administrators and page developers might have already excluded fields from quick entry.

 ### Benefits
 Quick Entry helps you focus on the most essential fields when working without a mouse or pointing device.
-It accelerates repetitve typing tasks, ideal for quickly creating multiple records in sequence, such as a creating a batch of sales orders or registering a sequence of new items.
+It accelerates repetitive typing tasks, and is ideal for quickly creating multiple records in sequence, such as a creating a batch of sales orders or registering a sequence of new items.

 -freeDescribe benefits
 Recommended phrases: "Accelerate repetitive typing", "helps you focus on the most essential fields when working mouse-free", "great for quickly creating multiple records in sequence, such as a batch of orders or registering a sequence of new items"